equalitie/BotHound/README.md

 The top used User Agent string used by attackers.

 ## Attacks Scatter Plot
-This 3D scatter plot illustrates the distribution of attack sessions vs the regular traffic.
+This 3D scatter plot illustrates the distribution of attack sessions vs. the regular traffic.
 The first cell contains the code for preprocessing the plot.
 The first line in this cell defines an array with all the features.
 ```python